gloriango/ComplimentDiscordBot/README.md

 to get compliments: npm install grantcodes/complimenter

-For now this will automatically send a compliment if you type !compliment
+commands
-    if someone is mentioned, it will compliment that person and say that the typer complimeneted the mentioned person eg me: !compliment @you
+To get help: !help
-    bot: @me wants to tell @you "compliment"
+To generate an insult for yourself: !insult

-    if no one is mentioned, it will compliment the author of the message
+To insult someone else: !insult @personsName

-    if the message is a negative message (as measured by vader.SentimentIntensityAnalyzer) it will give the user a message - without consent
+To generate a compliment for yourself: !compliment
-    *NOTE* sentient analysis is analyinsg text and categorising it as "bad, neutral or good"
+To compliment someone else: !compliment @personsName If you post a negative message (measured using a sentient analysis tool) it will give you a compliment (Sentient analysis categorieses the message betwen negative, neutral and positive)